containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `AddCapability=`

-Add these capabilities, in addition to the default podman capability set, to the container.
+Add these capabilities, in addition to the default Podman capability set, to the container.

 This is a space separated list of capabilities.
 This key can be listed multiple times.